OpenDZ/courses/tixxdz/linuxdz/Boot-process-derja.md

 Adapted to be easy with video in derja language, Algeria local dialect.

 * Ghir important things!
-   - Dirou research alone et berkewna men excuses ya wechbikoum?
+   - Dirou research alone, no excuses!

 * 3leh ?
    - Tal3ou niveau